dapphub/dapptools/README.md

 while showing the Solidity source, or run arbitrary EVM code.

 *This software is alpha quality.* It is not yet a 100% complete EVM (almost everything is implemented, but e.g. the precompiled contracts are missing).
 Testing against the Ethereum Foundation's reference test suite is begun but not completed.
+See the [hsevm v0.8 test report].

 [![asciicast](https://asciinema.org/a/5j8eec71hl55l16hsbrn91j8e.png)](https://asciinema.org/a/5j8eec71hl55l16hsbrn91j8e)